SEIR-7-06/recipe-app-state/README.md

 ## Add an Event Listener

-Now we'll add an event listener to to listen for a click on the category name in the sidebar.
+Now we'll add an event listener to listen for a click on the category name in the sidebar.

 Add an `onClick` attribute to the `li` element and set its value to the `handleCategoryClick` function.